sanket-ghodake/Salesforce/Triggers/Important Trigger Concepts.md

-## If you update or delete a record in its before trigger, or delete a record in its after trigger, you will receive a runtime  error.
+## :heavy_exclamation_mark: **TODO** - If you update or delete a record in its before trigger, or delete a record in its after trigger, you will receive a runtime  error.
 This includes both direct and indirect operations. [:link:](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_triggers.htm#:~:text=Additionally%2C%20if%20you%20update%20or%20delete%20a,and%20you%20will%20receive%20a%20runtime%20error.)

+## The records which initiates the database operation are read only in the after triggers.
+You can not modify field's value in after triggers if that record initiates the execution of trigger. [🔗](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_triggers.htm#:~:text=Before%20triggers%20are,are%20read%2Donly.)